By Jacob Serpa, Product Marketing Manager, Bitglass

 On March 1, 2018, Orbitz discovered that a malicious party may have stolen information from one of its legacy platforms.
 The compromised platform housed Orbitz customer information such as mailing addresses, phone numbers, email addresses, and full names, as well as details about nearly 900,000 payment cards.

-This breach highlights the struggle that many companies face on a day-to-day basis.
+This data breach highlights the struggle that many companies face on a day-to-day basis.

 Stated simply, organizations cannot afford to secure their data in the dark.
 Lacking comprehensive visibility makes it nearly impossible to protect sensitive information – you cannot defend against threats that you can’t see.
 Where enterprises fail to maintain automatic, thorough logging of all events involving corporate data, breaches are sure to follow.